 Many lectures, conferences, courses, talks and seminars to a diversity of groups including members of religious congregations, priests, formators, pastoral workers, teachers, and theology students, in Kenya, Tanzania, Ethiopia, and Chile, to African ambassadors, United Nations employees, and employees of the Organisation of African States in Addis Ababa, Ethiopia, to mental health professionals in Arusha, Tanzania, to African women refugees in Kenya, and to university students in Canada.

-Numerous contributions on television, radio, in national and international newspapers, podcasts, and YouTube communications, about issues of faith and justice, including liberation theology, violence against women, the study of spirituality, spiritual capital, and Pope Francis, 1977- present.
+Numerous contributions since 1977- present, on television, radio, in national and international newspapers, podcasts, and YouTube communications, about issues of faith and justice, including liberation theology, violence against women, the study of spirituality, spiritual capital, and Pope Francis.

 Rev Dr Michael O'Sullivan SJ - Spirit-duality by Life Passion & Business (heysummit.com)

 ‘A Jesuit with the People’, 54 mins YouTube video made by the Corridan Project in New York about my story in Chile during the Pinochet dictatorship. https://www.youtube.com/watch v=H0BB3D6oB3Q&t=7s and https://vimeo.com/260957801 It is a teaching aid for my MA modules on Spirituality, Authenticity, and Method and Spirituality, Social Concern and Gender: And it is used as a teaching aid in Harvard University.